Sourav0809/Frontend-Task2/README.txt

 The Tech stack I have used over there is
 1.React + Vite
-2.Tailwind Css
+2. Tailwind Css
-3.Some Packages like Swipper.js, React-scroll
+3. Some Packages like Swipper.js, React-scroll